grzegorzwozny/PN5180-RPi-Python-Library/README.md

 # Library for PN5180 NFC Frontend

-This libary is a Python version of the libary published by @ATrappmann (https://github.com/ATrappmann/PN5180-Library).
+This library is a Python adaptation of the original library by @ATrappmann ([available at ATrappmann's PN5180 Library](https://github.com/ATrappmann/PN5180-Library)).

-The library has been adapted to work under the control of the Linux (Rasbian) operating system.
-The software was tested on a Raspberry Pi 4 Compute Module.
+The library has been modified to operate on the Linux (Raspberry OS) operating system and has been tested on the RPi CM4.

-This library currently only supports the ISO14443 standard.
+Currently, this library supports only the ISO14443 standard.

 ## Hardware Configuration
-Below is how to connect the PN5180 to the Raspberry Pi Compute Module.
-In this case, the hardware SPI0 interface was used.
-The SPI0 pins are GPIO 7, 8, 9, 10, 11.
+Below are the connection instructions for interfacing the PN5180 with the Raspberry Pi Compute Module using the hardware SPI0 interface.
+The SPI0 pins used are GPIO 7, 8, 9, 10, and 11.

 | PN5180 | Raspberry Pi 4 Compute Module |
 |--|--|